Still have questions? Leave a comment

 5. Every character should have a rich backstory

 In order to make the characters realistic, they should be more than simply stock characters who exist to perform specific actions in your book.
 The danger with a murder mystery is that a high focus on the plot may lead you to put characters in the backseat.
+However, developing other characters is crucial as it enriches the story and enhances interactions among characters.
 But in fact, characters are tremendously useful in fleshing out the details of the whole story.
 For instance, if you have witnessed interrogations in your story, you can use various characters’ alibis to give multiple perspectives of the same event, situation, or even suspect.

 Some general tips